NiclasDimitriadis/CppOrderBook/readme.md

 ###### template parameters:
 - `msgClassVariant_`: std::variant of supported message type classes, subject to compile time checks regarding constructors and static members variables
-- `socketType_`: class of socket that messages will be read from, needs to satisfy concept Auxil::readablesAsSocket
+- `socketType_`: class of socket that messages will be read from, needs to satisfy concept Auxil::readableAsSocket

 ###### description:
 - constructs FIX message objects from bytes read out of an object of a type providing a socket like interface